How to cook to temperature not time

 Main content

-For outstanding results every time, use a thermometer
+For outstanding results, use a thermometer

 Below is a list of what to aim for.